Language selection

 Passport services

-Complete your passport application by selecting an appropriate application.
-For adult applications, find out if you are eligible to renew your passport.
-If not, you must apply for a new passport.
+Step 1 - Select and complete your passport application.
+For adult applications, you can renew your passport if eligible, or you must apply for a new passport.

-Pay your application fees online and provide a copy of the receipt when submitting your application.
+Step 2 - Pay your application fees online and print a copy of the receipt.
 Other methods of payment are not accepted.

-Submit your application by one of the following 3 options:
+Step 3 - Submit your application with a copy of the online payment receipt and all other requirements by one of the following 3 options:

-2. Drop-off box at the Consular section of the Embassy in Tokyo, Monday to Friday from 9:00am to 5:00pm (except Embassy closure dates).
+2. Use the drop-off box at the Consular section of the Embassy in Tokyo, Monday to Friday, 9:00am to 5:00pm.

 Child passports

-• Submit a photocopy of both parents’ valid signature ID if this is the first application for a child passport application.
+• Submit a photocopy of both parents’ valid signature ID for the first child application.

-• Documents accepted as proof of parentage for children born in Japan can be the certificate of acceptance of registration of birth (shussho todoke juri shomeisho), or the family register (Koseki)
+• Proof of parentage for children born in Japan can be the certificate of acceptance of birth registration (shussho todoke juri shomeisho), or the family register (Koseki).

-• Even if your spouse is not Canadian, either parent can be the applicant (if you’re not separated or divorced).
+• Either parent can be the applicant (if you’re not separated or divorced).
 The Canadian parent can sign as “other parent” and guarantor if they meet the guarantor requirements.

 General passports